Board of Directors

-Board Member: Julie Gallagher
+Treasurer: Julie Gallagher

 Julie is a Physical Therapist on the inpatient rehabilitation unit at UPMC Children’s Hospital of Pittsburgh.
 She is particularly passionate about advocating for peer support and involvement in adaptive recreation for children and adolescents with spinal cord injuries and other disabilities.
 Julie serves on the support staff for the Pittsburgh Steelwheelers Wheelchair Rugby team and is a Level 1 classifier for the US Wheelchair Rugby Association.
 She also enjoys helping with various other recreation activities and community programming in the Pittsburgh area.

 Board Member: Rachel Hibbs